tim-gameplan/geo-graph/docs/epsg_consistency_summary.md

 The addition of Delaunay triangulation for terrain grid generation represents a significant enhancement to the pipeline.
 This approach provides more natural terrain representation, better adaptation to irregular water boundaries, and optimal connectivity, resulting in more accurate and efficient routing.

+The unified Delaunay pipeline further extends these capabilities to large datasets through spatial partitioning, parallel processing, and memory optimization.
+This enables the processing of extensive geographic areas while maintaining the benefits of Delaunay triangulation and consistent CRS usage.

-By combining consistent CRS usage with advanced terrain modeling techniques, the Terrain System pipeline now provides a solid foundation for accurate and efficient spatial operations in a wide range of geographic contexts.
+By combining consistent CRS usage with advanced terrain modeling techniques and scalable processing capabilities, the Terrain System pipeline now provides a solid foundation for accurate and efficient spatial operations in a wide range of geographic contexts and scales.